 The 2018 Wolfram Summer School: A Recap

-August 21, 2018 — Kyle Keane, Director of Summer Programs, Public Relations
+August 21, 2018 — Kyle Keane, Education Specialist, Outreach & Communications

 The 16th annual Wolfram Summer School was another successful immersive education adventure made possible by the power of the Wolfram Language for rapid scientific exploration and software development.
 A select group of 62 participants from all around the world (ranging from advanced high-school students to postgraduate students and beyond) worked on a variety of computational projects related to science, technology and innovation and educational innovation.
 The three-week program was packed with cutting-edge technologies, intellectual discussions, innovation in action and community building.